angular/angular/aio/content/tutorial/first-app/first-app-lesson-02.md

     <code-example header="Replace in src/app/home/home.component.css" path="first-app-lesson-02/src/app/home/home.component.css"></code-example>

 1. Confirm that the app builds without error.
-    You should find the filter query box and button in your app and they should be styled.
+    You should find the filter query box and button in your app, and they should be styled.
     Correct any errors before you continue to the next step.

 <section class="lightbox">